solliancenet/Azure-Machine-Learning-Dev-Guide/intro/tools.md

    ![The Upload GitHub Repository dialog is displayed with the previously described fields filled out.](media/azure-notebooks-upload-github-repo.png 'Upload GitHub Repository')

-5. After a minute or two, Azure Notebooks automatically takes you to the new project's dashboard.
+5. After a couple minutes, Azure Notebooks automatically takes you to the new project's dashboard.

 ### Using Jupyter notebook servers

-If you choose to run Jupyter notebooks on your own notebook server, you can get started by either using a managed notebook server in the cloud, or installing and running the notebook server locally.
+If you choose to run Jupyter notebooks on your own notebook server, you can get started by either using a managed notebook server in the cloud or installing and running the notebook server locally.

 #### Option 1: Use a cloud-based notebook server

 With this option, you can quickly get started with Azure Machine Learning service by configuring a managed Jupyter notebook server in the cloud.
-The environment is provided by a [notebook VM](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-configure-environment#notebookvm), which is a secure, cloud-based Azure workstation that comes configured with a Jupyter notebook server (JupyterLab) and a fully prepared ML environment.
-You do not need to install any additional software or libraries to begin running notebooks and logging experiments in your ML workspace.
+The environment is provided by a [notebook VM](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-configure-environment#notebookvm), which is a secure, cloud-based Azure workstation that comes configured with a fully prepared machine learning environment and a Jupyter notebook server (JupyterLab).
+You can immediately start running notebooks and logging experiments in your ML workspace.
+There is no need to install any additional software or libraries in this environment.
 To get started, perform the following steps:

 1. Sign in to the [Azure portal](https://portal.azure.com/) and open your Azure Machine Learning service workspace.
 [Create your workspace](./environment-setup.md#create-your-azure-machine-learning-service-workspace) if you have not already done so.
 2. On your workspace page, select **Notebook VMs** on the left-hand menu.